 Step 1: Cream the butter and sugar.
-In a large mixing bowl, combine the softened butter and both sugars with a hand mixer or stand mixer.
+In a large mixing bowl, combine the softened butter and both sugars with an electric hand mixer or stand mixer.
 Add the egg and vanilla extract, and mix again.

 Step 2: Combine the dry ingredients with the wet ingredients.
-Add the flour, baking soda, and sea salt to the bowl, and gently mix them into the dough until smooth.
-Be careful not to overmix!
+Add the flour, baking soda, and sea salt to a medium bowl and mix.
+Gently mix the flour mixture into the dough until smooth.
+Be careful not to over mix!

-Fold in the pecans and chocolate chips until they are well distributed throughout the dough.
+Stir in the chopped pecans and chocolate chips until they are well distributed throughout the dough.

 Step 3: Bake the pecan chocolate chip cookies.
-Portion the dough with a large cookie scoop, and place each ball on a parchment-lined baking sheet 3 inches apart.
+Portion the dough with a large cookie scoop, and place each ball on a parchment-lined cookie sheet 3 inches apart.

 Bake in the oven until the edges are golden brown and the centers are slightly set.